 I suggest not to go during summer (Aug - Oct) because it's wet season over there and it can get quite dangerous as you need to catch a bus or share a car to get to a lot of destinations.

 It depends on which part of Yunnan you are going to visit, i went to Lijiang in December for Xmas and a long sleeve tee and a thich jacket will keep me warm, but if you are going up to the snowy mountain, put a jumper under your jacket will be fine.

-Kunming is always quite warm and that's why it was named "Spring City"... over 8 years ago
+Kunming is always quite warm and that's why it was named "Spring City"... about 9 years ago

 The spring city of Kunming has beautiful weather almost all year.
 It just cold (even snow) for a month in Jan/Feb and its hot for another month in mid summer.
 The rest of the year is 20 - 25 every day.
 I wouldn't worry too much about the 'wet", it tends to just be a storm that passes through.
 (There has been a big drought there lately too.)

 The rest of Yunnan rannges from tropical say in Xishuangbana near Myanmar and colder in the Dali and Lijiang regions.
 It a lovely place to live and travel.
 Don't forget the rice terraces down south in Yuanyang.
-This was an inspiring place...... over 8 years ago
+This was an inspiring place...... almost 9 years ago